Coaching, Sport and the Law A Duty of Care

 7 Implications for Coaching Practice

 "There is a cliché in sport that you should look to where the ball is going to be, not where it is now.
-This book very much upholds that tradition by not just identifying the scope of the duty of care in the context of sports coaching, but importantly where it should be in the future.
+This book very much upholds that tradition by not just identifying the scope of the duty of care in the context of sports coaching, but by importantly identifying where it should be in the future.
 The book is insightful and thought-provoking, and I would recommend this to anyone involved in sports coaching or management, at every level, as well as students, teachers and practitioners involved in sports law."

 Kris Lines, Senior Lecturer in Law at Aston University, UK and performance coach in gymnastics and trampolining